LearnLib/alex/README.md

 3. separates the language specific tests from the application to test.

 Assume the authentication system mentioned above has the following features: _register_, _login_ and _logout_.
-Then, we model each feature independent of each other using Selenium.
+Then, we model each feature independent of each other using e.g. [Selenium](http://www.seleniumhq.org/).
 In Active Automata Learning, this set of testable features is called **alphabet** where the elements of the alphabet are called **symbols**.
 A sequence of symbols is called a **word**.

 We then pass the learning alphabet to a **learner** that uses specific algorithms to create a model of the underlying application and how it behaves based on the given symbols.
-Therefore, words are executed on the real system under learning and its reactions observed.
+Therefore, words are executed on the real system under learning and its reactions are observed.
-Finally, the learner creates a **hypothesis** as an output that is modeled as a Mealy Machine.
+Finally, the learner creates a **hypothesis** as an output that is modeled as a [Mealy machine](https://en.wikipedia.org/wiki/Mealy_machine).
 In this example, it would hopefully look like this:

 ![Hypothesis](assets/images/hypothesis.jpg)